aashnisshah/aashnime/content/blog/an-introduction-to-html-and-css/index.md

 author: Aashni
 comments: true
 date: 2018-02-05 06:48:53+00:00
-description: An Introduction to HTML and CSS
+description: HTML and CSS are the true backbones of web development, no matter what other framework or language you decide to use.
+Here's an brief glance explaining what the two are.
 layout: post
 link: https://aashni.me/blog/an-introduction-to-html-and-css/
 slug: an-introduction-to-html-and-css